pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 .. contents::
    :local:

-The examples of this section are based on the :doc:`sampledata` The examples include the subgraph including edges 4, 7, 8, and 10 with ``reverse_cost``.
+* The examples of this section are based on the :doc:`sampledata` network.
+* The examples include the subgraph including edges 4, 7, 8, and 10 with
+  ``reverse_cost``.

 The data
 ...............................................................................